Maurice Victor Reffell (1896-1944)

 Corporal 3396/206559 5th (Reserve) Battalion The Queen’s (Royal West Surrey) Regiment

-Maurice Victor Reffell was born in the last quarter of 1896 at Shere Surrey to parents William Joseph Reffell and Kate Maria Boorer.
-He was the second of three sons and also had four sisters.
+Maurice Victor Reffell was born during 1896 at Shere Surrey to parents William Joseph Reffell (1859-1931) and Kate Maria Boorer (1869-1909).
+He was the second of three sons and had four sisters.
 One of his brothers was Alan Herbert Reffell.

 Medals & World War 1 Service History of Maurice Victor Reffell:

 17/7/1916 Embarked at Devonport for MEF on HMT ‘Ulysses’

 26/3/1917 Wounded in action

 6/8/1917 Attended Army Sniping School, result 1st class 88%

 4/11/1917 Wounded in action again, gun shot wound to left knee, Syria